PsyanticY/t5adhrit/k8s/README.md

 - To prevent a given pod from communicating with other pods we can implement a network policy that we link to one or multiple pods
 - We use labels and selectors to link network policies to pods
 - we use label as well to let ingress access for example from namespaces or pods with matching labels
-- we can also allow acress from external ips
+- we can also allow access from external ips

 commands:
         kubectl get networkpolicies